SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 **Applies to** Office 365 Multi Tenant (MT).

-Microsoft Azure is used to host the various components needed to implement Azure webhooks.
+Microsoft Azure is used to host the various components needed to implement SharePoint webhooks.

 Source code and other materials for the reference implementation are available in two flavors:
 - A SharePoint provider-hosted application version